+The TXVECTOR parameter COLOR is used to assist a receiving STA in identifying the BSS from which a reception originates so that the receiving STA can reduce power consumption by terminating the reception process in the case when the reception is not from the BSS with which the STA is associated.
 A STA transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is addressed to an AP need not include the TXVECTOR parameter COLOR in the TXVECTOR.
-A STA transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is sent by a DLS or TDLS STA in a direct path to a DLS or TDLS peer STA shall set the TXVECTOR parameter COLOR to the value of the COLOR parameter, if present, from the RXVECTOR of the most recently received frame from its associated AP or from the DO of the IBSS of which it is a member that contained a COLOR parameter, or to 0 if no such frame has been received or the S1G PPDU corresponds to a control frame.
-An AP transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is addressed to a STA that is associated with that AP shall set the TXVECTOR parameter COLOR to a value of its choosing within the range 1 to 7 except for control frames whose TXVECTOR parameter COLOR is set to 0 and shall maintain that value for the duration of the existence of the BSS
+A STA transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is sent by a DLS or TDLS STA in a direct path to a DLS or TDLS peer STA shall set the TXVECTOR parameter COLOR to the value of the COLOR parameter, if present, from the RXVECTOR of the most recently received frame from its associated AP or from the DO of the IBSS of which it is a member that contained a COLOR parameter,.
+An AP transmitting an S1G PPDU that is not a 1 MHz PPDU and is not an NDP frame and that is addressed to a STA that is associated with that AP shall set the TXVECTOR parameter COLOR to a value of its choosing within the range 0 to 7 and shall maintain that value for the duration of the existence of the BSS

+An AP shall include the value within the range 0 to 7 that it is using for the TXVECTOR parameter COLOR in non-1MHz, non-NDP frames in the COLOR field of the S1G Capabilities Info field of the S1G Capabilities element in all frames that contain that element.

 8.4.2.170k.2 S1G Capabilities info field